News

 [10] Ibid.

-[11]James Andrew Lewis, ‘No Place to Conceal: A Take a look at China’s Geosynchronous Surveillance Capabilities,’ Middle for Strategic & Worldwide Research (CSIS), accessed March 20, 2024,
+[11]James Andrew Lewis, ‘No Place to Disguise: A Have a look at China’s Geosynchronous Surveillance Capabilities,’ Heart for Strategic & Worldwide Research (CSIS), accessed March 20, 2024,

 [12] Richard Mosier.
-“Distributed Maritime Operations: Arduous to Discover,” Middle for Worldwide Maritime Safety.
+“Distributed Maritime Operations: Arduous to Discover,” Heart for Worldwide Maritime Safety.
 Accessed March 8, 2024.

 [13] “Missiles of China.”
 Missile Risk.
 Accessed March 12, 2024.